THIBLOOTN/eup-converter/README.md

 ## What is EUP Converter?

-Bringing GTA 5 uniform and clothing mods into FiveM is a tedious, error-prone job: every `.ydd` and `.ytd` file has to be renamed by hand to the exact FiveM stream format, sorted into the right folders, and wrapped in a working resource.
-One typo and the uniform simply won't load in-game.
+Bringing GTA 5 uniform and clothing mods into FiveM is a slow, error-prone job: every `.ydd` and `.ytd` file has to be renamed by hand to the exact FiveM stream format, sorted, and wrapped in a working resource.
+One typo and the uniform simply won't load.

 **EUP Converter does that entire renaming and packaging step for you** — in its own clean desktop app.
 No command line, no manual typing, no guesswork.
-You drop in the files you extracted from a mod, and it hands you back a finished, correctly named FiveM resource you can drop straight into your server.
+Drop in the files you extracted from a mod, and it hands you back a finished, correctly named FiveM resource you can drop straight into your server.

-> **Important:** EUP Converter is a renaming & packaging tool, **not** a 3D model
+> **Note:** EUP Converter is a renaming & packaging tool, **not** a 3D model converter.
-> converter.
-You extract the clothing files from the mod once with OpenIV/CodeWalker,
+> You extract the clothing files from the mod once with OpenIV/CodeWalker, then EUP
-> then EUP Converter handles the rest.
+> Converter handles the rest.
 See [How it works](#how-it-works).

 ---